KaavyaSaxena/Kaavya-Saxena/README.md

     <b>Link:</b> <a href="https://github.com/Kaavya-Saxena/jansahay_app" target="_blank">Github</a>
   </li>
   <li>
-    <b>Contribution:</b> I worked on implementing a verification system which uses an ML algorithm to verify if the user uploaded the complaint in correct category.
+    <b>Contribution:</b> I worked on implementing a verification system that uses an ML algorithm to verify if the user uploaded the complaint in correct category.
   </li>
 </ul>